Edge Developer Platform

 Overview

-EdgeOne Pages KV is a multi-edge node deployment KV persistent data storage, allowing users to read and write data globally.
-It follows final consistency and ensures global synchronous access within 60 seconds.
-You can combine the function capability in EdgeOne Pages to build APIs, websites, etc. that need to store small data.
+EdgeOne Pages KV is a KV persistent data storage deployed in multi-edge nodes, allowing users to globally read and write data.
+It follows final consistency and ensures global synchronization access within 60 seconds.
+You can combine the function capability in EdgeOne Pages to build APIs, websites, etc. that require storing small amounts of data.

 Case